 Claire Bowe: Owner of Rose Physical Therapy, Physical Therapist, Former Special Education Teacher, Twin Girl Mom, Avid Hiker, Bicycle Commuter, Motorcycle Enthusiast, Cancer Survivor

-My favorite aspects of Rose are that it provides the quality medical care that I would want to receive as a patient.
-That is, I believe in one-on-one therapy with a physical therapist, never a technician.
+As owner of Rose it has always been my goal to provide a premium service and the best physical therapy care you can get.
+I believe in one-on-one 1-hour therapy with a physical therapist, never a technician.
 I take our motto, Love How You Feel very seriously.
 I want every interaction with Rose from start to finish to be a positive one.
 This includes lots of internal work at Rose to create an inclusive and welcoming environment for all genders and all bodies.
-For our doctors my goal is to create an environment that challenges everyone to give better care every single day, every single appointment.
+For our doctors my goal is to create an environment that challenges everyone to give better care every day as we grow and evolve as clinicians.
 This combination is what makes Rose special: our therapists have more knowledge and enough time to really diagnose your injuries and get to the root of problems efficiently.

-Outside of work, I enjoys hobbies that involve two wheels.
-I am a long time instructor for the Motorcycle Safety Foundation (MSF) and teach safety courses for Apex Cycle Education in Virginia.
-I also enjoy endurance riding on my 1978 Honda Goldwing and track riding on my Triumph Daytona.
-I am a daily bicycle commuter and am a member of Washington Area Bicycle Association (WABA).
-My husband and I live in Capitol Hill with my twin daughters and two kitty cats, Knick Knack and Paddy Whack.
+Outside of work, I enjoys hobbies that involve two wheels and two feet.
+I was a long time instructor for the Motorcycle Safety Foundation (MSF).
+I enjoyed endurance riding on my 1978 Honda Goldwing and track riding on my Triumph Daytona.
+I am a bicycle commuter and am a member of Washington Area Bicycle Association (WABA).
+My partner and I live in Navy Yard with my twin daughters and two kitty cats, Knick Knack and Paddy Whack.